 Making Chicken Bryan à la Carrabba’s

 The first step was making the lemon/butter sauce.
 I started by cooking the onion and garlic in melted butter in a small sauce pan set over medium heat for about 5 minutes.

-Now, it was time to cook the chicken.
+Now it was time to cook the chicken.
 The recipe that I was using as a guide called for grilling the chicken.
 Since it was hot and rainy outside, I decided to cook the chicken in a little olive oil in a skillet over medium heat.
-Before adding the chicken to the skillet, a sprinkled a little bit of salt and freshly ground black pepper on both sides.
-I cooked the chicken for about 5 minutes on the first side, and then cooked it on the other side for another 5 minutes or so, until the juices ran clear.
+Before adding the chicken to the skillet, I sprinkled a little bit of salt and freshly ground black pepper on both sides.
+I cooked the chicken for about 5 minutes on one side, and then cooked it on the other side for another 5 minutes or so, until the juices ran clear.

 Chicken Bryan à la Carrabba’s

 - 2 (5 ounce) skinless and boneless chicken breasts, trimmed of all fat